 Once you start your car, your alternator starts up to provide power to your electrical system.
 It does this by using magnets to generate electricity with alternating currents.
 Since these alternating currents cannot be used to power your engine directly, they are converted to direct currents.

-Your -alternator- keeps your -battery- charged while powering the electrical system in your car.
-The charge your -alternator- gives your -battery- is what allows your battery to power your ignition system to start your car up the next time.
+Your alternator keeps your battery charged while powering the electrical system in your car.
+The charge your alternator gives your battery is what allows your battery to power your ignition system to start your car up the next time.

-There are a number of warning signs you’ll notice when your -alternator- is having problems.
-Because it won’t be able to properly charge your -battery- while your car is running, your -battery- may die.
+There are a number of warning signs you’ll notice when your alternator is having problems.
+Because it won’t be able to properly charge your battery while your car is running, your battery may die.
 You may also notice other problems with your vehicle’s electrical system, including dim lights, strange noises, engine stalling, or a check engine light.

-If your car doesn’t start and a -battery- check shows low battery voltage, your problem may still be the -alternator-.
-When your -alternator- doesn’t supply the -battery- with enough power, voltage readings may be off.
-Replacing your -battery- will leave you with the same problem, so it’s important to distinguish between the two.
+When your alternator doesn’t supply the battery with enough power, voltage readings may be off.
+Replacing your battery will leave you with the same problem, so it’s important to distinguish between the two.

 Maintenance